m1zar/oc.proj8.todo/README.md

 The Todo application is a simple online Todo list manager.
 It allows a user to organise events, remind themselves of things they need to do as well as allow them to check them off as completed when done.

 For further information please read the project documentation here: <https://github.com/m1zar/oc.proj8.todo/wiki>

+Or take a look at the site live here: https://m1zar.github.io/oc.proj8.todo/